Ambareen09/medusa-store/README.md

 ### Description

-We have made a chasfree plugin which is integrated for MedusaJS.
-It will provide an addition to payment options available to end users.
+We have made a plugin for integration of Cashfree payment provider with MedusaJS

 ### Prerequisites